 Another nice, smaller gift are these beautiful coffee mugs of our series NewWave Caffè Cities of the World.
 Imagine, if someone just recently went to Toyko or London—these are hand-illustrated with destinations.
 It’s a cool gift.
 I always say to people it is much less expensive to set your table every day as if you were in Paris than to go to Paris.
 Or for Mother’s Day, you could put a theater ticket or a spa certificate in the mug.

-What are some of the biggest food trends you’re seeing this spring?
+What are some of the biggest food trends you’re seeing this spring and summer?

 First of all, organic, GMO-free, no pesticides, local, sustainable food—more and more people care about that.
 I live in California and organic is going mainstream there.
 You finally have availability of fresh and sustainable food.